CrossLangNV/DGFISMA_definition_extraction/README.md

 Don't forget to:

 1) Set the path to the directory where the BERT model for classification is located in `dbuild.sh` .
+(See https://github.com/CrossLangNV/DGFISMA_definition_extraction/releases/tag/v0.0.1 for such a trained (Distil)BERT model for classification)

 2) Set the path to the correct typesystem in `dbuild.sh`.